ihmeuw/vivarium/docs/source/concepts/entry_points.rst

 configuration
   The :term:`configuration <Configuration>` is the set of variable model parameters in a :mod:`vivarium` simulation.
-It may be provided as a dictionary or ``LayeredConfigTree`` representation.
+It may be provided as a dictionary or :class:`LayeredConfigTree <layered_config_tree.main.LayeredConfigTree>` representation.
 See the :ref:`concept note <configuration_concept>` for more information. plugins
   :term:`Plugins <Plugin>` represent core functionality and subsystems of a :mod:`vivarium` simulation.
 Users may wish to extend the functionality of the framework by writing their own plugins.
 The framework then needs to be notified of their names and where they are located.
-Plugins may be specified as either a dictionary or ``LayeredConfigTree`` and are parsed into objects by the
+Plugins may be specified as either a dictionary or :class:`LayeredConfigTree <layered_config_tree.main.LayeredConfigTree>` and are parsed into objects by the
   :class:`PluginManager <vivarium.framework.plugins.PluginManager>`.
   This is an advanced feature and almost never necessary.